Ashok Leyland Stallion: Super Stallion

 The Super Stallion is an upgraded version of the Stallion.
 The 6x6 is rated at 10 tonnes while the 8x8 is rated at 12 tonnes.
+Chassis used for mounting upgraded ERR 122 BM-21 Grad MBRL by Larsen & Toubro for the Indian Army.

 Stallion Kavach

 Ashok Leyland has developed an armored personnel carrier of the 4x4 Stallion.

 Field Artillery Tractor

-Field Artillery Tractor is a variant developed for towing heavy artillery guns on 6×6 platform.
+Field Artillery Tractor is a variant developed for towing heavy artillery guns on 4×4 and 6×6 platform.

 Foreign Variants

-The French built Panhard TC54 is an Ashok Leyland Stallion but with an Austrian Steyr diesel engine and a Czech transmission built for a Saudi-Chinese 155mm towed artillery programme.
-50 were delivered to Saudi Arabia and 80 to Togo.
+The Panhard TC54 is an Ashok Leyland Stallion, but with an Austrian Steyr diesel engine and a Czech transmission built for a Saudi-Chinese 155mm towed artillery programme.
+It was first developed in 2008.

-Manufacture

-The Stallion is manufactured by the Vehicle Factory Jabalpur (VFJ) of Ordnance Factory Board.

-The Stallion is designed for reliability, high mobility, off-road tactical capabilities and protection.
-It is built for use in harsh environments and for easy maintenance in regions where supporting infrastructure may be missing.

-Ashok leyland defence systems (ALDS) provides a complete package to customers along with options such as Fleet Management System, maintenance kits, training packages, electronic publications along with global warehouse support.